chethanmandya/Chethan/_posts/2020-02-23-Adding-environment-variable.md

 Where USERNAME is the key and Chethan is the value of this environment variable.

 Now bash usually requires you to restart the terminal to reflect the changes in bash_profile file.
 However, this can be eliminated by just typing following command.
-This command will update the system with new environment variable..
+This command will update the system with new environment variable.

 ~/.bash_profileOnce